 2014.
 New equipment has been installed on the Soudronic assembly line No. 1 to increase output and expand the range of 72.8 mm diameter cans manufactured.
 Now we can manufacture cans with tapered and crimped can bodies.

 The meat can production facility has been modernized to increase production capacity as well as the output and flexibility of the manufacturing steps.
 This development will ensure product quality continues to meet ever-increasing market requirements, and allows an HACCP system to be introduced at the plant in the future.

 2015.
 A new palletizer has been installed for packaging cans 72.8 mm and 83.4 mm in diameter.
 Two new high-capacity Alfons Haar (Germany) production lines for 70 mm can bottoms and 99 mm seamless tapered cans, with Clevertech automatic palletizers, have been installed and placed in operation.
 A third KBA-MetalPrint painting line is now in operation for high-speed processing of enlarged print formats.

-2016 Perspectives.
-Construction has begun outside Kaliningrad Region of a new complex for the production of 72.8 mm and 83.4 mm cans, with a capacity of 30 million items per month.
-The launch of the first phase is planned for June 2016.
-Plans are in place to finish the modernization of the canned meat processing facility and completely retool it with the latest equipment from Lagarde Autoclaves (France), Secma Cabon (France), and FMT (Italy).
+2016.
+In Smolensk Region the first new complex for the production of 72.8 mm cans, with a capacity of 15 million items per month, has lunched.
+The modernization of the canned meat processing facility has finished by completely retool with the latest equipment from Lagarde Autoclaves (France), Secma Cabon (France), and FMT (Italy).